ray-project/ray/doc/source/index.rst

 -------------------

 Ray comes with an autoscaler.
 To launch a Ray cluster, either privately, on AWS, or on GCP, `follow these instructions <autoscaling.html>`_.

-TODO: Add text that showcases ease of launching a ray script..
+To launch a Ray cluster on AWS in 1 line of code, you can download `this configuration file <https://github.com/ray-project/ray/blob/master/python/ray/autoscaler/aws/example-full.yaml>`__:

-``ray submit example.py --start``
+``ray submit [CLUSTER.YAML] example.py --start``

 Ray Ecosystem
 -------------